 Building on Year One, you will focus on interfering sample matrices, quantitative and qualitative identification of multicomponent samples, and measurements under non-ideal conditions.

-Introduction to Suspicious Death Investigations
+Introduction to Suspicious Death Investigation

 Forensic Image Processing